SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threats at System Level

 Another threat is prompt infection, where malicious prompts spread through LLM-to-LLM injections, disrupting multi-agent communication.
 Lee~\etal~\cite{arxiv2024Lee} highlight privacy leakage attacks, where malicious prompts replicate across agents, exposing private information even when agents keep some communications private.
 This underscores the vulnerability of multi-agent systems to cascading malicious influence.

 \begin{takeaway}

-\textbf{Insight \thetakeaway: } \textit{ Without carefully designed bandwidth constraints on system-level information flows, threats and compromises can spread throughout the system, allowing noise or unexpected signals to flow through the channel.
-This degrades the effective bandwidth ($B\downarrow$), amplifies their impact, and undermines overall system integrity.} \end{takeaway}
+\textbf{Insight \thetakeaway: } { Without carefully designed bandwidth constraints on system-level information flows, threats and compromises on agent interaction can spread throughout the system and infect multiple agents in a chain.
+Since each agent in the system may also control downstream applications, such threats amplify their impact and undermines overall system integrity by degrading the effective bandwidth ($B\downarrow$) in a propagation manner.} \end{takeaway}